tele0x/openshift-intel-tas/README.md

 ## Deploy Metrics Proxy

-The metrics-proxy is a component to replace the prometheus-adapter, it's responsible of translating Prometheus queries results into kubernetes Node metric exposed by an APIservice.
+The metrics-proxy is a component responsible of translating Prometheus queries results into kubernetes Node metric exposed by an APIservice.
+Similar to prometheus-adapter but specific to be used with the TAS.

 ```
 # cd metrics_proxy